-Roser Corella is a spanish filmmaker currently based in Berlin.
-After her degree in Visual Arts at University of Barcelona, she completed her studies at Städelschule in Frankfurt, with Wolfgang Tillmans as supervisor of her Photography Project, and in Cuba at EICTV – International School of Cinema and TV.
-Roser began her career as video-journalist for the Catalan TV, but her interest in human stories behind global issues moved her to start self-producing and developing a personal vision within the documentary field.
+Roser Corella is an independent documentary filmmaker based in Berlin.
+She studied Visual Arts at the University of Barcelona, and completed further studies in Cuba at EICTV – International School of Cinema.
+Roser began her career as a video-journalist for the Catalan TV in Spain, but her interest in human stories behind global issues moved her to start self-producing and developing a personal vision within the documentary field.
 Corella's films are characterized by a highly visual narrative style, with social aspects.
 Influenced by the auteur film tradition, her work combines elements of creative documentary filmmaking with investigative journalistic research.
 Her Award-winning documentaries have been screened at numerous international film festivals.
 Her fascination for the documentary genre has led her to travel the world in search of stories that deserve to be told.
 Not only to witness but to challenge and raise critical questions about contemporary societies.